ogmaro/Basic_CRUD_Application/README.md

 1. Authentication

 - register (a new user can register, their details stored in a MySQL database).
+Done

 - login (checks the database if the user is registered or not)